 Vernice’s book, Zero to Breakthrough tells her extraordinary life story and the philosophy behind her success.
 She has been invited to speak to numerous prestigious leadership conferences and Fortune 500 companies.
 Her story has been featured on Oprah, CNN, Tavis Smiley, NPR and many other broadcast, print and online media.
 She has been awarded two honorary doctorates and also been honored for her work with STEM (Science, Technology, Engineering and Mathematics).

-Vernice was born in Chicago, IL in 1973, and moved to Memphis, TN after her parents divorced when she was 3 years of age.
+How did it all start?
+Vernice was born in Chicago, IL in 1973, and moved to Memphis, TN after her parents divorced when she was three.
 By the age of four, she knew she wanted to be a police officer that rode a horse downtown.
-Her first little pony was given to her on the Christmas following her fourth birthday, and her dream quickly started to have a foundation in reality.
-In 1991, she graduated from John Overton High School for Creative and Performing Arts, where she was very active in the music program, class Vice President, and a member of Mu Alpha Theta (the mathematics honor society) and The National Honor Society.
+She received her first pony as a gift on the Christmas day following her fourth birthday and her dream quickly started to have a foundation in reality.
+In 1991, she graduated from John Overton High School for Creative and Performing Arts where she was very active in the music program, class vice president, a member of Mu Alpha Theta (mathematics honor society), and The National Honor Society.

 Vernice "FlyGirl" Armour has pretty much been there and done it all; the first African American woman in the Nashville Police Department motorcycle squad, the first African American female Combat Pilot, a professional football player along the way… but her question is, why don't you believe you can achieve like she has?
 She sets out her philosophy that if you allow yourself to have “Permission to Engage": “We are the bombs, bullets, missiles, just waiting to be loaded up for that next mission, to do what we are called to do.
 At what point do we choose to engage, and how are we engaging?"